-The Effects of Mindfulness on Distance Running Performance
+The Science of Mindfulness: How Mental Training Enhances Distance Running Performance

 Enhancing Endurance Through a Focused Mind